ibm-apiconnect/pot/index.md

 This is the index page.

 {% include warning.html content="
-    This site is a warning.
+    This is a warning.
 "%}

 {% include important.html content="
-    This site is important.
+    This is important.
 "%}

 {% include note.html content="
-    This site is a note.
+    This is a note.
 "%}

 {% include callout.html content="
-    This site is a callout.
+    This is a callout.
 "%}

 {% include tip.html content="
-    This site is a tip.
+    This is a tip.
 "%}